JackToppen/TDA-Microscopy-Pipeline/README.md

 # Pipeline for quantifying cell patterning with TDA

+The pipeline consists of three modules: (1) segmentation; (2) discretization; and (3) topological data anaysis (TDA).
+The pipeline's input is a collection of microscopy images and it outputs topological descriptors of multicellular patterns (persistence landscapes and average persistence landscapes).

 ## Segmentation (Python)
 This section has been adapted from Nikitina et al 2020 to interface with the subsequent sections of the pipeline.
 Once downloaded locally, the